We build custom websites at Vizantir. We also turn away clients who don't need one yet.

 - You're embarrassed to send people to your website

-- Your site doesn't reflect who you've become
+- Your current site doesn't reflect who you've become as a business

-- You need functionality your platform can't provide
+- You need functionality your current platform can't provide

-When the limitations cost more than the upgrade, the ROI math changes.
+When the limitations of your current site cost more than the upgrade would, the ROI math changes.

 SEO Is a Primary Growth Channel

-If you're investing in content marketing and organic search, page speed and Core Web Vitals directly affect your rankings.
-Template sites typically score 40-60 on PageSpeed.
-Custom sites score 90-100.
+If you're investing in content marketing and organic search, page speed and Core Web Vitals directly affect your rankings in 2026.
+Template sites typically score 40–60 on mobile PageSpeed.
+Custom sites score 90–100.
+Chrome team data puts top-performing sites at around 1,220ms LCP — a tier only custom sites hit consistently.

-That gap can mean the difference between page one and page two — and page two gets almost no clicks.
+That gap can mean the difference between page one and page two of Google results — and page two gets almost no clicks.
+For AI Overviews in ChatGPT, Claude, and Perplexity, structural server rendering matters even more.

 You Need Custom Functionality

-Calculators, configurators, client portals, complex forms, API integrations, membership systems with custom logic — if your business requires functionality that builders can't provide, custom is the only path.
+Calculators, configurators, client portals, complex multi-step forms, API integrations, membership systems with custom logic, booking systems with unusual rules — if your business requires functionality that builders can't provide out of the box, custom is the only real path.

 The ROI Question